NNBnh/NNBnh/README.md

 and i live in **Việt Nam** 🇻🇳.

 I am:
-- an artist
+- An artist
-- a UI/UX designer
+- An UI/UX designer
-- a sorfware developer
+- A sorfware developer
-- a web designer
+- A web designer
-- but mainly, i am a **game developer**
+- But mainly, I'm a **game developer**

 ## Skills
 ```python